Settling the debate of which is better, structured interview vs. unstructured interview, is pretty easy. The answer is…it depends. 😉

 Setting up and conducting an intro interview is a time-consuming process.
 But with asynchronous video intros, you can conduct multiple structured interviews with candidates simultaneously.

-The nature of a structured pre-recorded interview allows for all candidates to receive the same questions.
-And the best part is that we have a pool of 500+ skill-relevant interview questions at the ready!
+The nature of a structured pre-recorded interview allows all candidates to receive the same questions.
+The best part is that we have a pool of 500+ skill-relevant interview questions at the ready!

 Unlike unstructured interviews, asynchronous video interviews will follow a set formula and don’t require face-to-face conversations in real time that consume the interviewer or interviewee’s time.